LaCreamNo1/PCW-Pay/README.md

 - Purchase button that adds the amount to the cart.
 - Floating cart with total and payment button.
 - Responsive layout for mobile devices.

 ---

+## 🧭 User Flow & Access Instructions

+In addition to launching the backend server with `node open-payments.js`, follow these steps to access and use the frontend application:

+1. Navigate to the `/pages` directory.
+2. Open the `index.html` file in your browser.
+3. No login is required — the application is publicly accessible.
+4. Select a product from the available entertainment platforms.
+5. Choose the desired amount for the gift card (e.g., $10, $15, $20, etc.).
+6. Click the **Pay** button to proceed with the transaction.
+7. You will be prompted to enter the **URL of the payment source**, which corresponds to the seller’s wallet (already configured).
+8. Finally, provide your **Open Payments wallet test URL** to complete the transaction.

+💱 Currency conversion is supported.
+You may purchase in one currency (e.g., USD) and pay in another (e.g., MXN), depending on the wallet configuration and platform compatibility.

+> ℹ️ **Note:** You may perform multiple demo transactions using Open Payments test wallets.
+These payments are part of a beta prototype and do not generate actual charges to the test wallet.
+They are intended solely for simulation and validation of the payment flow.

+---